thoughtspot/thoughtspot.github.io/_end-user/search/about-sankey-charts.md

 permalink: /:collection/:path.html
 ---

 {% include note.html content="Sankey charts are not available in the beta version of Answer V2.
-To use Sankey charts, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page." %}
+Answer V2 is off by default for ThoughtSpot Cloud clusters, but an administrator may turn it on in your environment.
+To use Sankey charts, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page, or turn it off at a cluster level by contacting ThoughtSpot Support.
+Answer V2 features and limitations currently affect only searches and Answers, on the <strong>Search</strong> page and on the <strong>Answers</strong> page.
+If you have Answer V2 on, you can see existing Sankey charts in your existing Pinboards, but you cannot create new Sankey charts." %}

 Sankey diagrams illustrate a flow through a process or system.
 Transactional data is optimal for this type of diagram.
 For example, financial transactions